-6.2.
-Senior management should ensure that management of resources includes the following:

-- (a) The effective, efficient, and timely provision of resources throughout the duration of an activity or lifetime of a facility; - (b) A consideration of the organization's goals, strategies, plans and objectives in relation to safety; - (c) A consideration of the regulatory requirements and standards in relation to safety. - 6.3.
-Paragraph 4.23 of GSR Part 2 [2] states:
+- 6.1.
+Senior management should ensure that management of resources includes the following: - (a) The effective, efficient, and timely provision of resources throughout the duration of an activity or lifetime of a facility and during an emergency response; - (b) A consideration of the organization's goals, strategies, plans and objectives in relation to safety; - (c) A consideration of the regulatory requirements and standards in relation to safety - (d) An assessment of predictable challenges and future demands on the resources required to accomplish planned activities.

-"Senior management shall ensure that competence requirements for individuals at all levels are specified and shall ensure that training is conducted, or other actions are taken, to achieve and to sustain the required levels of competence."
+"Senior management shall ensure that competence requirements for individuals at all levels are specified and shall ensure that training is conducted, or other actions are taken, to achieve and to sustain the required levels of competence..."

-Managers at all levels should contribute to the analysis of training needs, the review and approval of training programmes, the delivery of selected parts of the training and the evaluation of training effectiveness.
-Managers at all levels should ensure that appropriate periodic retraining or requalification is provided, to demonstrate that individuals continue to be capable of performing their assigned tasks.
+Managers at all levels should contribute to the analysis of training needs, the development, review and approval of training programmes, the delivery of selected parts of the training and the evaluation of training effectiveness.
+Managers at all levels should ensure that appropriate periodic retraining or requalification is provided, to ensure that individuals remain capable of performing their assigned tasks.

-6.4.
+6.3.
 Senior management should ensure that the organization develops and retains fundamental core competences.
-Core competences should be built up by means of engagement with industry experts, professional associations, research centres, and universities on a national and international level.
+Core competences should be built up by means of engagement with relevant industry and branch experts, professional associations, research centres, and universities on a national and international level.